yizeyi18/ScalES/doc/refactor2020.rst

   in order to allow more processors than the number of bands (suggested by Wei Hu.
 This requires some discussion)

+- [p] Remove the meaningless getters / setters in hamiltonian and scf, in the sense that the access subroutines provide full access to the variable without providing any additional information / explanation.
+  [This requires some thoughts.]

 - [d] The spinor class, other than storing the wavefunction, mainly provides information of the partition of the wavefunctions.
 If we